AlexanderHerlan/syncpy/README.md

 When using sync.py you should rename the included "[sync.config.example](syncpy/blob/master/sync.config.example)" file to "sync.config" and fill it with your own settings.

-Your sync.config file may contain multiple sections (or "Projects") denoted by square brackets like these:  [] Each section represents an individual project or folder that you wish to sync to a remote server, with all the server settings required to sync to that server.
+Your sync.config example file should contain multiple sections (aka "Projects") denoted by square brackets like these: []  Each project/section represents an individual folder on your local machine that you wish to sync to a remote server, with all the SSH/SFTP settings required to authenticate with that server, as well as the location of the remote folder that should mirror the specified local folder.
 You can name projects whatever you would like as long as they are only alpha and numeric characters and contain **no spaces**, and **no symbols**.

 There should be settings for 3 example projects in the provided sync.config.example file.
 An example of one project should look as follows: